 After School Program: Included in our program are Regents Exam prep and extra help and homework club.
 Additional choices are based on students’ interests ranging from chess, dance, art, fitness.
 In addition, there is a Fencing Club, overseen by our Parent Association.

-Musical Production: We are looking forward to our next production, Guys & Dolls, on April 30th.
-Participation in this yearly event enables our students to develop their singing, acting, and dancing skills, as well as generate an interest in stagecraft, scenery, and costume design.
+Musical Production: Participation in this yearly event enables our students to develop their singing, acting, and dancing skills, as well as generate an interest in stagecraft, scenery, and costume design.
 Although it is part of our after school program, we have rehearsals during lunch to enable as many participants as possible.
-Past productions have included Oklahoma, Mame, Grease, Bye Bye Birdie, and Fame.
+Past productions have included Oklahoma, Mame, Grease, Guys & Dolls, Bye Bye Birdie, and Fame.

 Chorus: Our school chorus entertains us at the December Holiday Show and in June at our Variety Show.